People with a particular religious affiliation

 4.2.2.1 Main beliefs

 Buddhism is founded on the teachings of Siddhartha Gautama, “the Buddha” or “the Enlightened One”, who was born in 563BC near the present India-Nepal border.
 The Buddha realised all phenomena in life are impermanent and that the principal cause of suffering is the illusion of the substantial and enduring self.
-People will become wise, compassionate and kind, and greed, hatred and delusion will disappear, once they are freed from the illusion of self.8
+People will become wise, compassionate and free of prejudices and preconceived ideas once they have an “uncluttered and tranquil mind”.9

 The Buddha’s enlightenment resulted in the four Noble Truths: